 The academic frameworks governing our provision of degree programmes are determined by the University of Northampton.
-We undertake our responsibility to maintain our partners’ academic standards.
+We undertake our responsibility to maintain academic standards.
 However, through the development and implementation of our own HE regulatory framework we aim also to set our own standards within those of our academic partner.

 We recognise the investment that students make, both in time and money, in choosing to pursue a course of higher education and, as a responsible institution, have a duty of care to follow up promptly on matters of non-engagement, whether this be in terms of physical non-attendance at class, or underuse of the digital learning platforms we provide.
 Following up instances of non-engagement ensures that students can be supported and given every opportunity to succeed.
 This duty of care is particularly important in relation to any students under the age of 18 or any vulnerable adults.